For more information on Prefectural Advisors (PA), click here.

 Ying Yan Quek – CIR PA

 Hello!
 My name is Ying Yan.
 I come from sunny Singapore, but I’ve also spent some time in Tokyo and Scotland for studies.
-I’m a second year CIR for Kagoshima Prefecture working at the International Affairs Division in the Kagoshima Prefectural Office (Feb-Jul) and at the Kagoshima International Association at the Kagoshima Citizens Exchange Center (Aug-Jan).
+I’m a fourth year CIR for Kagoshima Prefecture working at the International Affairs Division in the Kagoshima Prefectural Office (Feb-Jul) and at the Kagoshima International Association at the Kagoshima Citizens Exchange Center (Aug-Jan).

 Michelle Kato – CIR PA